RSS-Bridge/rss-bridge/README.md

  * `WikipediaENLatest`: highlighted articles from Wikipedia in English.
  * `WikipediaFRLatest`: highlighted articles from Wikipedia in French.
  * `WikipediaEOLatest`: highlighted articles from Wikipedia in Esperanto.
+ * `Bandcamp` : Returns last release from bandcamp for a tag

 Output format